Guidelines for Trinity Mailings

 Instead, leave the area for postage blank and Trinity’s Mailing Services staff will meter your mail.

 A very limited number of offices do use a pre-printed indicia of Trinity’s mailing permit on their publications, including Admissions, Development, Alumnae Affairs and Continuing Education.
 These offices have postage budget lines to cover these mailings.
 These are generally large mailings, carefully designed to comply with U.S. Postal Service regulations, and are prepared and processed through a third-party mailhouse that handles the sorting, pre-payment of postage and USPS paperwork.
-Offices that use the mailing permits or want to mail a publication at a nonprofit rate must work closely with Ann Pauley to ensure that the mailing meets U.S. Postal regulations.
 The postage for mailings handled by a mailhouse, whether or not an indicia is used, must be pre-paid with a check cut by Trinity, charged to the budget of the office that is mailing the print materials.

 Business Reply Mail